Sheriff investigating threats against Boquist

 The sheriff’s office was contacted on June 24, he said.

-Since that first letter was reported, the sheriff’s office learned there was another letter sent to Boquist, to his office at the Capital.
+Since that first letter was reported, the sheriff’s office learned there was another letter sent to Boquist, to his office at the Capitol.

 (0) comments